Common Symptoms of a Back Condition

 - Environmental toxins that stress the body, like high quantities of caffeine, processed foods, smoking, alcohol

-Misalignments are the cause of many health issues, and are often called Pinched Nerves.
+Pinched Nerves are the cause of many health issues, and are often called misalignments or subluxations.
 Of course, potentially traumatic events, such as falls, accidents, sports activities and exercise expose people to risks of developing problematic subluxations.
 But almost any activity, like housework, working at a desk and even sleeping can produce subluxations of the spine.
 In simplest terms, a misalignment is when one or more of the bones of your spine move out of position and create pressure on or irritate spinal nerves.
 Spinal nerves are the nerves that come out from between each of the bones in your spine.
-This pressure or irritation on the nerves then cause those nerves to malfunction and interfere with the nerves signals.
+This pressure or irritation on the nerves then causes those nerves to malfunction and interfere with the nerves signals.

 If left untreated, these normally smooth surfaces on which these joints glide become rough, irritated and inflamed causing degeneration of the spine.
 Much like tooth decay, most people will have a misalignment long before they notice any symptoms.

 In North America, significant amounts of spinal degeneration can be detected in over one-third of the population by age 30.
 By age 70, spinal degeneration is present in nearly everyone and all too often in advanced stages.